New Year’s Eve Parties for Families in Philly

 200 N. Sixth St.

-New Year’s Eve craft-making starts at 3 pm.
+New Year’s Eve craft-making starts at 4 pm.
 Then, at 6 pm there’s a countdown to the “Square Drop” from atop SquareBurger and watching the New Year’s Eve Fireworks on the Waterfront (they’ll be viewable from the Square).
 Afterwards, the indoor Franklin Square Pavilion will host a kids’ dance party until 8 pm, when you can take in the final “Electrical Spectacle” light show of the year.
+Best of all, this party is free!

 Nest Center City, 1301 Locust St.

-Your littlest party-goers (ages 6 months to 6 years) will get their wiggles out with music and playtime, make New Year’s themed crafts, and enjoy snacks and sparkling beverages.
+Your littlest party-goers (ages 6 months to 6 years) will get their wiggles out with live music and playtime, make New Year’s themed crafts, and enjoy snacks and other activities.
 At noon, they’ll go nuts with a celebratory balloon drop!
-This event is free for Nest members or with purchase of a Playspace Day Pass.
+This event is free for Nest members if you sign up by December 27!
+Otherwise, it’s $10 per family (or $25 per family if you’re not a member).

 1241 N. Front Street

-Ring in the new year at noon with a balloon drop and noise makers!
+Ring in the new year at noon with a balloon drop, dance party, and noise makers!
 There will be DJ music, playtime, and champagne for the grownups, too!
 Buy tickets online.

 2 — 6 pm